bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ## P1: What You Need to Know

-To complete this problem, you'll need to know:
+To complete this problem, you’ll need to know:

 - The basics of Angular Services.
 - How to generate a service.